Keely-Ann-Maritz/Nelson-Mandela-Bay-Municipality-/README.md

 <br>
 <hr>

-## Reports
-The Completion Report and Technical Recommendations is provided in the PDF document, submitted on ARC.

 ## References
-Full reference list is provided in the PDF document, submitted on ARC.
+Full reference list, Completion Report and Technical Recommendations are provided in the PDF document, submitted on ARC.